joed7/Redis/home.md

 ##Redis

 This is the presentation on **Redis** as part of the [Foundation of Software Engineering] (http://www.cs.colorado.edu/~kena/classes/5828/f15/) course.
-The presentation gives a general overview of the the core concepts of this __NO-SQL__ database along with some discussion on its applications.
+The presentation gives a general overview of the the core concepts of this __NO-SQL__ database, its applications along with some discussion on a few aspects of its administration.

 Table of Contents